AdiIRC/apiv2/docs/tutorial/chapter6/README.md

 # Raw Power

-So far previous chapters covered fairly abstract processed events.
+Previous chapters covered fairly abstract processed events.
 Messages to a specific channel, a user joining a channel, etc. But this is not the level of detail IRC actually works at.
 Most of the time you'll be covered by these higher level events.
-But sometimes you'll need to do something a little lower down.
+However sometimes you'll need to do something a little lower down.

 Lets go through them in order of Raw-ness.

 ## [OnRawBytesReceived](https://adiirc.github.io/apiv2/generated/html/07ef03d8-6cad-b5d1-bb79-725d53973c70.htm) and [OnRawByteSent](https://adiirc.github.io/apiv2/generated/html/0afccdd5-0333-a947-62a7-0495b579593b.htm):

-These are lowest level of Event, at this point we're not even a string anymore just raw Bytes.
-Virtually nobody will need to use this unless you are working on some for of encryption or data encoding plugin.
+These are lowest level of Event, at this point we're not even using strings anymore just raw Bytes.
+You'll likely never need to use these unless you are working on some form of encryption or data encoding plugin.

 ## [OnStringDataReceived](https://adiirc.github.io/apiv2/generated/html/d441c4b8-84d1-8e90-a142-90d8bcec4a48.htm) and [OnStringDataSent ](https://adiirc.github.io/apiv2/generated/html/afe00354-0b1b-6dd8-4a38-7cd2669aafc6.htm)